 Finch Wealth Management only works with people we feel like we can make a major impact on.
-Therefore, our practice specializes in helping military families and individuals in three distinct phases of military life when financial planning can have an especially significant impact.
+Therefore, our practice specializes in helping military families and individuals in three distinct phases of when financial planning can have an especially significant impact.

 Families Approaching Military Retirement